 - Some of the Processing that we carry out make result in risks to privacy and the rights and freedoms of individuals and, where required by the Applicable Laws, we will carry out a data protection impact assessment to assess the impact of the envisaged Processing operations on the protection of Personal Data, the necessity and proportionality of the Processing operations in relation to the purposes and of the risks to the rights and freedoms of the individuals concerned as well as the measures envisaged to address the risks.

 We will take reasonable precautions to allow access to Personal Data only to those who have a legitimate purpose for access and who require such access to perform their job duties and, where applicable, subject to appropriate safeguards.

-When we share Personal Data within the Superior Essex Group, we will take reasonable steps to ensure compliance with the key data protection principles listed in Section IV of this Policy.
+When we share Personal Data within the Pure Net Cable, we will take reasonable steps to ensure compliance with the key data protection principles listed in Section IV of this Policy.
 For this purpose, we have put in place the Global Intra-Group Data Processing and Transfer Agreement.

 When we share Personal Data with third parties, we will take reasonable steps to conduct due diligence, where appropriate, and to put in place appropriate contractual or other safeguards, which, among other things, contain provisions to ensure the protection of the integrity, availability and confidentiality of the Personal Data.

 When we transfer Personal Data to another country or territory, we will take reasonable steps to ensure that the protection afforded to the Personal Data in the country of origin applies to the Personal Data so transferred and that the transfer will take place in accordance with Applicable Laws.